Infinity Hall

-Infinity Hall is an American performing arts venue located in Norfolk, Connecticut, located in a historic building from 1883.
+Infinity Hall is an American performing arts venue located in a historic building (constructed in 1883) in Norfolk, Connecticut.
 Another venue also named Infinity Hall is operated by the same company in Hartford, Connecticut.

 Infinity Hall, Norfolk

 History

 The venue was constructed in 1883 and originally functioned as a combination opera house, barber shop and saloon.
 The building was chartered as the Norfolk Village Hall, although it was commonly known as the Norfolk Opera House.
 It was designed by the architect George Palliser, from Bridgeport, Connecticut, who published its design in his book, Palliser's Court Houses, Village, Town and City Halls, Jails and Plans of Other Public Buildings (1889).

 The Norfolk Opera House hosted vaudeville and theatrical presentations until the late 1940s.
 For the following four decades, it was used as a restaurant and a grocery store.
 The building was closed in 1994 and remained vacant for four years.

 In 1998 Kimberly Gelvin-Melville (now Kimberly Gelvin-Wilks) was given "right to first refusal" to try to get the townspeople or someone else to buy and restore the old opera house as a theater and not apartments or offices.
 She then produced a theater play in the dead of winter to try to draw public awareness of this glorious opera house she wished to run her own theater company in with the help of Trustees.
 The Four Poster was produced at The White Hart Inn in Salisbury and the Smithies saw the article in the tristate paper, Litchfield Times, about the building and Kimberly Gelvin-Melville's desire to save it.
 She gave the Smithies permission to purchase it because they liked all of her ideas to turn it back into a theater and run shops downstairs to help finance it.
 In 1998, the building was purchased by playwrights and theater producers Maura Cavanaugh and Richard Smithies for US$50,000, who undertook a US$650,000 restoration that included the rebuilding of an observation tower that was part of the original structure.
 Cavanaugh and Smithies renamed the venue the Greenwoods Theater and brought dramatic and musical productions to its stage.
 Mr. Smithie had asked Kimberly to play Cleopatra in a future production but sadly Mrs. Cavanaugh Smithie decided she did not wish to include Kimberly as a director or actress for fear of her getting the credit for their restorations.
 The theater was restored and Kimberly attended the opening but then returned to live in Australia with her former husband and daughter.

 Cavanaugh and Smithies operated the Greenwoods Theater until early 2007, when financial difficulties forced them to close the venue.